Flag of California: The Civil War period

 In June 1861, the San Francisco Board of Supervisors ordered three flags to be made by Norcross.
 One of them was based on the first state flag, with the "California Coat of arms" added to its field.
-It cost $50 ($1,826 adjusted for inflation) to make and was hung in the chamber of the board of supervisors with the other two flags.
+It cost $50 ($1,840 adjusted for inflation) to make and was hung in the chamber of the board of supervisors with the other two flags.
 A year later a banner of similar design was hung in the city, but the seal was encircled by small American flags.

 On July 14, 1864, a party under Gen. McDowell took a ship around the Bay Area to inspect the fortifications.
 The ship, called The Goliah, flew the flag of the United States and a state flag described as "...a body of red with a large circle in the centre, representing the great seal of the State."

-1870s–1910s
+1870s–1890s

-The flags and banners used to represent the state from late the 19th century and early 20th either bore the state seal or a bear.
+The flags and banners used to represent the state from the late 19th century either bore the state seal or a bear.
 The flags containing the state seal were mostly used by state officials, like delegates and the National Guard, while the Bear flag was popular with the public and fraternal organizations.
 With none of the flags ever being officially adopted, but there was a mention a state flag in a 1879 National guard law.

-In February 1870, a man named Joseph Neuman produced 2 unique American flags with golden stars.
+In February 1870, Joseph Neuman a pioneer of the American silk production, used his silk to make 2 unique American flags with 37 golden stars.
+The canton featured 36 smaller stars surrounding 1 larger star representing California.
 One was for the State Capitol and the other for the National Capitol.
-The one for Washington was never given after the bill in the state house failed to raise money for the trip.
+It took a couple of years for the flag to be sent to National Capitol.
+It was later displayed in the Smithsonian in 1888.
 They were describe as: